Surgical referral

 The reason for attempting to delay a surgery is usually in cases of children and teens who are still growing.
 Scoliosis surgery halts spinal growth, so allowing the patient to achieve their maximum height before operating is preferable.

-Scoliosis bracing has been shown to be effective in preventing most progressive adolescent cases from needing surgery[1].
 In large curves, and highly progressive cases that already require surgery, bracing can halt the scoliosis from worsening which the patient’s spine grows to maximum height.
 Then surgery to reduce these large curves and restore the alignment of the patient’s spine can proceed.

-Success stories
+Success Stories

-from our clinics
+from our Clinics

 We’d like to thank our patients for their permission to use their images and results in our case studies.
 These studies are not to be reproduced without written permission from ScoliCare.